The Riesz representation theorem and weak${}^*$ compactness of semimartingales: Main results and examples

+and vice versa, each such c{\`a}dl{\`a}g martingale has $Q$-a.s. unique terminal value $X_T\in L^p(Q)$.
+By Doob's $L^p$-maximal inequality, the $L^{p,\infty}(Q)$-norm on $\mathcal{M}^p(Q)$ and the $L^p(Q)$-norm on $L^p(Q)$ are equivalent, for $p>1$.
+In the case $p=1$, there is no one-to-one correspondence, but we only have $\mathcal{M}^1(Q)\subset L^1(Q)$, for $I=[0,\infty)$.
+Further discussion on this one-to-one correspondence can be found e.g. in \cite[B.VII.64]{dellacheriemeyer}.
+Let us mention \cite[Theorem~3]{stricker2}, where the one-to-one correspondence is used in the construction of semimartingale decomposition for quasimartingales, that is a central step in the classical proofs for the Bichteler-Dellacherie-Mokobodzki theorem.

-Assume that a probability measure $Q$ is fixed and $p>1$.
-Then the Hardy space of $L^p(Q)$-bounded (equivalence classes of indistinguishable) martingales $\H^p(Q):=\H^p(\mathbb{D}(I;\mathbb{R}),\F_T,(\F_t)_{t\in I},Q)$ can be identified with the Lebesgue space $L^p(Q):=L^p(\mathbb{D}(I;\mathbb{R}),\F_T,Q)$.
-The space $L^p(Q)$ is a reflexive Banach space and the (sequential) weak${}^*$ compactness of the sets \eqref{eq:sets} follows from the Banach-Alaoglu theorem in conjunction with the Eberlein-{\v S}mulian theorem; see \cite{stricker}.
-The Dunford-Pettis theorem states that a uniformly integrable subset of a non-reflexive Banach space $L^1(Q)$ is sequentially weakly pre-compact, but the random variables of $L^1(Q)$ are not in one-to-one correspondence neither with the family of $L^{1,\infty}(Q)$-bounded, nor $L^{1}(Q)$-bounded martingales, for $I=[0,\infty[$.
+Due to the one-to-one correspondence, the compactness follows from the classical results for Banach spaces.
+For $p>1$, the space $L^p(Q)$ is a reflexive Banach space, so, the (sequential) weak${}^*$ compactness of the sets \eqref{eq:sets} follows from the Banach-Alaoglu theorem in conjunction with the Eberlein-{\v S}mulian theorem; see \cite{stricker}.
+The Dunford-Pettis theorem states that a uniformly integrable subset of a non-reflexive Banach space $L^1(Q)$ is relatively sequentially compact in the weak topology, but the random variables of $L^1(Q)$ are not in one-to-one correspondence with neither the family of $L^{1,\infty}(Q)$-bounded, nor $L^{1}(Q)$-bounded martingales, for $I=[0,\infty)$.

 \begin{example} Let $\H^p$ denote the family of $\H^p$-semimartingale measures.
-Then the sets
+Then, the sets